 The University is required to contract for a substantial amount of goods and services in advance.
 Most of these expenses are fixed and are not subject to change on short notice.
 Under certain circumstances, refunds are available to students who officially withdraw from the University.
 A student desiring to withdraw from the University must secure from and submit to the Office of Student Records an official withdrawal form.
-This policy applies to all terms including semesters, summer terms, Jan Term, and nine-week sessions.
+This policy applies to all terms including semesters, summer terms, and Jan Term.
 (See Elective Withdrawal in the Academic Policies and Regulations section of this catalog.)